raeez21/Solidity_Basics/README.md

+## Modifiers and inheritance

+The [ModifiersAndInheritance.sol](contracts/ModifiersAndInheritance.sol) and [Ownable.sol](contracts/Ownable.sol) shows modifiers and inheritance in Solidity.
+The `Ownable.sol` defines a contract which has a modifier called `onlyOwner`.
+This modifer checks if message sender is the owner.
+This SC is then imported in `ModifiersAndInheritance.sol` and calls the `onlyOwner` modifier in function defenition (near to visibility specifier).

+##Reserved Keywords
+The [SampleUnits.sol](contracts/SampleUnits.sol) has some usage of reserved keywords and units like `ether`, `days` etc.

 ## The Blockchain messenger
 This [file](contracts/TheBlockchainMessenger.sol) is a project implementation of a basic Blockchain Messenger.
 It stores a string message on the blockchain, which is readable for everyone but only writable for the person (or account) that deployed this smart contract.
 It also has a counter variable which shows how many times that message was updated.